 - Ensure both parties sign and keep a copy of the agreement.

-If you need advice regarding a breach of contract, whether this is a contract of sale or loan agreement, this is classed as a civil matter and professional legal advice needs to be sought.
-Unfortunately, the BHS cannot help to resolve civil matters.
+If you need advice regarding a breach of the agreement, this is classed as a civil matter and professional legal advice needs to be sought.
+Unfortunately, the BHS cannot directly help to resolve civil matters.

 Download and print our free online resources: